nasa-fornax/fornax-images/introduction.md

 ---
 # Latest Changes

+## 25.1006 (dev)
+- Add XMM SAS software to the high energy image.
+- Add s3fs to python3 and the high energy environments.
+- Updates to support the software AMI.

 ## 25.0923
 - Install notebook-intelligence extension for AI code assistance.
 - Add conda/mamba alias that point the user to micromamba (issue #101).